 Closer up, the work transforms into an abstraction of layered chalk, graphite and paint – forming faint swirls of color with suggested motion (3rd image in the sequence).

 I work in a unique blend of photography and graphics that I refer to as "Post-Photographic Impressionism".
 While I value the detail photography can generate, even the finest compositions can come-off too much like documentary snapshots that somehow feel static or dated.
 Impressionist paintings, on the other hand, have an internal rhythm and movement of light that feels more eternal and better approximates how the experiential moment felt to the observer.
 Yet even these stylistic works can lack deeper layers of detail—offering a vision that can collapse if viewed at close-range.
 My concept fuses both the energy of the moment's impression with an intricacy of detail that can be visually sustained even at massive-scale prints (e.g., or viewed up-close in galleries, hotel lobbies or residential settings).

-I take multiple photographs of a subject/scene with a Canon EOS 5DSR (50 megapixel resolution) and stitch these individual shots together into a unified mosaic—rendering a digital negative that is upwards of 400 megapixels in size.
-Considering that a large-format film camera would equivalently generate only about a 100 megapixel negative, these composite images represent extreme levels of resolution.
-I then hand-manipulate various structural edges within the image using custom software to stylize and bring-out the internal flow of the scene, hopefully capturing a more direct impression of the day.
+I take multiple photographs of a subject/scene with a medium format EOS camera and stitch these individual shots together into a unified mosaic—rendering a digital negative that is minimally 450 megapixels in size.
+I then hand-manipulate various structural edges and color-ranges within the image using custom software to stylize and bring-out the internal flow of the scene, creating a more direct impression of the moment.

 The other direction I am taking with my Post-Photographic Impressionistic works (besides printing all my pieces exclusively in large format editions) is to create each image as a one-of-a-kind production.
 I do not offer limited editions—as each piece, much like an original painting or sculpture is unique, and limited to a single print.